ailispaw/singularity-barge/README.md

 ```
 $ vagrant ssh
-Welcome to Barge 2.10.2, Docker version 1.10.3, build 20f81dd
+Welcome to Barge 2.15.0, Docker version 1.10.3, build 662b14f
 [bargee@barge ~]$ singularity

-Linux container platform optimized for High Performance Computing (HPC) and
-Enterprise Performance Computing (EPC)

 Usage:
-  singularity [global options...]
+  singularity [global options...] <command>

-Description:
-  Singularity containers provide an application virtualization layer enabling
-  mobility of compute via both application and environment portability.
-With
-  Singularity one is capable of building a root file system that runs on any
-  other Linux system where Singularity is installed.

-Options:
-  -d, --debug              print debugging information (highest verbosity)
-  -h, --help               help for singularity
-  -q, --quiet              suppress normal output
-  -s, --silent             only print errors
-  -t, --tokenfile string   path to the file holding your sylabs
-                           authentication token (default
-                           "/home/bargee/.singularity/sylabs-token")
-  -v, --verbose            print additional information
-      --version            version for singularity

 Available Commands:
-  build       Build a new Singularity container
+  build       Build a Singularity image
+  cache       Manage the local cache
-  capability  Manage Linux capabilities on containers
+  capability  Manage Linux capabilities for users and groups
+  completion  Generate the autocompletion script for the specified shell
+  config      Manage various singularity configuration (root user only)
+  delete      Deletes requested image from the library
-  exec        Execute a command within container
+  exec        Run a command within a container
-  help        Help about any command
-  inspect     Display metadata for container if available
+  inspect     Show metadata for an image
-  instance    Manage containers running in the background
+  instance    Manage containers running as services
-  keys        Manage OpenPGP key stores
+  key         Manage OpenPGP keys
+  oci         Manage OCI containers
+  overlay     Manage an EXT3 writable overlay image
+  plugin      Manage Singularity plugins
-  pull        Pull a container from a URI
+  pull        Pull an image from a URI
-  push        Push a container to a Library URI
+  push        Upload image to the provided URI
+  remote      Manage singularity remote endpoints, keyservers and OCI/Docker registry credentials
-  run         Launch a runscript within container
+  run         Run the user-defined default command within a container
-  run-help    Display help for container if available
+  run-help    Show the user-defined help for an image
-  search      Search the library
+  search      Search a Container Library for images
-  shell       Run a Bourne shell within container
+  shell       Run a shell within a container
+  sif         Manipulate Singularity Image Format (SIF) images
-  sign        Attach cryptographic signatures to container
+  sign        Attach digital signature(s) to an image
-  test        Run defined tests for this particular container
+  test        Run the user-defined tests within a container
-  verify      Verify cryptographic signatures on container
+  verify      Verify cryptographic signatures attached to an image
-  version     Show application version
+  version     Show the version for Singularity

-Examples:
-  $ singularity help <command>
-      Additional help for any Singularity subcommand can be seen by appending
-      the subcommand name to the above command.

-For additional help or support, please visit https://www.sylabs.io/docs/
+Run 'singularity --help' for more detailed usage information.
 [bargee@barge ~]$
 ```